Out of the past

 Jan came back from the door thoughtfully.

-‘You think he bought my explanation?’ she asked.
+‘You think he suspects?’ she asked.

-‘Both but the murder is first.’
+‘Both but the murder is first, two separate things.’

 That’s how it’s done, that’s how they keep people under control.
 I was a fighter for what I believed to be good, seems I was just as used.
 Looking at my past, you could say abused as well – yes, I fit the classic profile, oversexed from too early exposure to it.
 And it’s not from moral rightness that I’m talking to you today, it’s from personal pride, ego – that they think I’m going to stay quiet.

-Also, the older kids are much easier to transport in plain sight – take them off a canal boat and they could be some twenty year old guy’s girlfriend, they rejoin later.
+The borderline age is much easier to transport in plain sight – take them off a canal boat and they could be some twenty year old guy’s girlfriend, they rejoin later.
 Meanwhile, their lack of papers – well, there’s a whole smokescreen of illegals right now, isn’t there?
-The media play it for all it’s worth but look at the overall numbers.
+It’s lower level but also lower returns – they’re not greedy.
+You need a drink?’

 ‘But he still kept a lot in reserve.’

-But, but, but … there was something remote about him, there was no family he’d talk about, I was all the family he had.
+‘I see where you’re going with that and to a small extent – well yes.
+But it was something else, something between man and woman, which was more important to me.
+There was something remote about him, there was no family he’d talk about, I was all the family he had.
 He was close to you, he liked you.
 In bed, he wasn’t too bad, he could be inventive, he’d always try to make it good for me and I once said he should just take some pleasure for himself – didn’t register.
-His concept of woman was a damsel who needed to be feted. – now what woman would not want that?’
+His concept of a woman was a damsel who needed to be feted. – now what woman would not want that?’

 ‘A woman who wanted an eyeball to eyeball, down to earth relationship.’